Kanon (singer): Biography

 The following year was busy, portentous to Kanon's promotion now that she had her newly signed contract under Sony Music.
-June 2005 opened up with her album [Primary Flowers] as well as an invitation to sing Japan's national anthem during the 2006 FIFA World Cup Germany-Asia public showing.
-She ended the year with a flowering demonstration and a live performance in Tokyo in October.
-The release of her mini-album [Destiny] was complement to this display.
+June 2005 opened up with her album [Primary Flowers] and an invitation to sing Japan's national anthem during the 2006 FIFA World Cup Germany-Asia public showing.
+She ended the year with a live performance in Tokyo in October.

-In 2006, Kanon released three singles, [Kokoro], [My Destiny/Serenade], and [Brand New Breeze].
-Her December album [Sanctuary] became the accumulation of her 2006 work with a few new additions.
-Kanon was invited to perform at MIDEM 2007 opening the 2007 year in January as Japan's representative; this was very much an honor as it was enjoyable for her.
-Even after the significant privileges and eulogies bestowed unto Kanon, her style still reflects that of her essence – contemporary classical.
+In 2006, Kanon released three singles, Kokoro, My Destiny/Serenade, and Brand New Breeze.
+Her December album Sanctuary compiled her releases from this year along with several new tracks.
+She was invited to perform at MIDEM 2007, appearing as Japan's representative at the event.
+Her musi style is generally described as contemporary classical.

 Tie-ins are also a part of Kanon's routine and plays in her overall promotion.
 Her song "Brand New Breeze" is being used in the opening sequence of the current anime Kiniro no Corda ~primo passo~.
 In the videogame industry, one of Kanon's most well-known endeavors is her collaboration with avex trax to aid in the completion of Namco's RPG Tales of Legendia, in which she sang as lead vocalist in a few of the games’ tracks.
 In fact, visiting the provided link will direct you to the game's official site, where a sample of one of those songs can be heard.
 One song in particular from the Tales of Legendia Original Soundtrack, "Tori wa Naki, Boku wa Utau" ("The Bird Chirps, I Sing"), has captivated fans across the globe, thus increasing the number of listeners to what it is today.